 **Doing the right thing…knowing the right thing to do.
 This is a question that we ask ourselves everyday as school leaders.
 Richard Elmore, professor of Educational Leadership at Harvard University, published a paper with this title through the NGA Center for Best Practices (can be found here).
 He offers suggestions and practical advice on how schools can get better.
-After reading Elmore’s article graduate students in the Dordt College School Leadership program blogged similar advice, written specifically for Christian school leaders.
+After reading Elmore’s article graduate students in the Dordt University School Leadership program blogged similar advice, written specifically for Christian school leaders.
 Our second guest blogger is Mark Huberts, Athletic Director/PE & Shop Teacher at Unity Christian School in Chilliwack, BC .**

 Improving our education system is a very important question with a very complex answer.
 The goal of education is student learning and from our readings and current research we understand that many schools are doing a poor job of completing this task.
 Many schools are failing to recognize the connection between student performance and teacher accountability in my opinion.
 Richard Elmore in his essay ” Doing the right thing, Knowing the right thing to do”, explains that our current accountability system in education is fundamentally flawed.
 He explains that we have failed to “bring capacity-measures into alignment with performance measures” and teachers today are not meeting the educational expectations due to the fact that they lack the knowledge to bring about improvement.
 We can no longer expect things to improve in our school systems without recognizing the problems and developing a clear vision and path for improvement.
 Teachers can not solve the problem without being equipped with the resources and knowledge needed to solve the problems.
 This needs to be the first step in making our schools better.
 Teachers can only teach what they know how to teach.
 As an administrator I better make sure my staff members are able to teach what is required of them to teach.